nilachalc/BankingApplication/README.md

 # BankingApplication
-A demo banking application using POJOs, J2EE(JSP/Servlets),JS, HTML.
+A demo banking application.
 Oracle is used as the DB.
 This app follows N-Tire Architechture.